-In order to be eligible for the license or point rewards the reporting party must be willing to testify which is in contrast to OGT which will pay rewards even to anonymous parties.
+In order to be eligible for the license or point rewards, the reporting party must be willing to testify.
+This is in contrast to OGT, which will pay rewards even to anonymous parties.

 The basics, with some special restrictions for very limited units, are: